Prolog: ISO Prolog

 The International Organization for Standardization (ISO) Prolog technical standard consists of two parts.
 ISO/IEC 13211-1, published in 1995, aims to standardize the existing practices of the many implementations of the core elements of Prolog.
 It has clarified aspects of the language that were previously ambiguous and leads to portable programs.
 There are three corrigenda: Cor.1:2007, Cor.2:2012, and Cor.3:2017.
 ISO/IEC 13211-2, published in 2000, adds support for modules to the standard.
 The standard is maintained by the ISO/IEC JTC1/SC22/WG17 working group.
 ANSI X3J17 is the US Technical Advisory Group for the standard.

 Compilation

-For efficiency, Prolog code is typically compiled to abstract machine code, often influenced by the register-based Warren Abstract Machine (WAM) instruction set.
+For efficiency, Prolog code is typically compiled to abstract machine code, often influenced by the register-based Warren Abstract Machine instruction set.
 Some implementations employ abstract interpretation to derive type and mode information of predicates at compile time, or compile to real machine code for high performance.
 Devising efficient implementation methods for Prolog code is a field of active research in the logic programming community, and various other execution methods are employed in some implementations.
 These include clause binarization and stack-based virtual machines.

 Tail recursion

-Prolog systems typically implement a well-known optimization method called tail call optimization (TCO) for deterministic predicates exhibiting tail recursion or, more generally, tail calls: A clause's stack frame is discarded before performing a call in a tail position.
+Prolog systems typically implement a well-known optimization method called tail call optimization for deterministic predicates exhibiting tail recursion or, more generally, tail calls: A clause's stack frame is discarded before performing a call in a tail position.
 Therefore, deterministic tail-recursive predicates are executed with constant stack space, like loops in other languages.